Fort Hill Cemetery is both a historic site and an active cemetery. If you are interested in buying a lot in Fort Hill contact the

 In the early 1800's, a visitor to the Fort Hill area would have found the wooded hills and valleys still in their natural beauty.
 Hall's History of Auburn (1860) describes Fort Hill as "a bold eminence located in the western part of Auburn, which, by the beauty of its groves and its prominence as a point of observation, should, in the opinion of many citizens, be converted into a park".
 Indeed, a map published in 1836 by the village trustees designates the Fort Hill area as "Eagle Park".

-In 2001, Fort Hill Cemetery celebrated 150 years of service.
-We continue today as a non-profit organization dedicated to the preservation of this historic ground.
+In 2018, Fort Hill Cemetery celebrated 167 years of service.
+We continue today as a non-profit organization dedicated to the preservation of this historic site.
 It is our duty to care for this hallowed ground and to maintain this land of peace and dignity.
 We welcome your comments about this web page, about our organization, and we welcome visitors to this historic site.

 Number of Visitors Since May 11, 2011

 This Website Copywrited © April 2010 by the Fort Hill Cemetery Association.